andela-jwan/rails_testing_with_capybara/README.md

          * "/Users/Jwan/Dropbox/programming/andela/capybara_rails_tutorial/app/views"
     ```

-    So this test is a bit misleading.
-We don't want to render a create template but Rails automatically assumes we want to render a template with the name of the Controller action when we don't explicitly specify a redirect. in this action, what we want is to create a new Vendor and redirect back to the vendors/index or vendors_path with a flash message stating that our new Vendor was created.
+    So this message is a bit misleading.
+We don't want to render a create template but Rails automatically assumes we want to render a template with the name of the Controller action when we don't explicitly specify a redirect.
+In this action, what we want ideally is to create a new Vendor and redirect back to the vendors/index or vendors_path with a flash message stating that our new Vendor was created.
 Cool right?

-    Let's write our create action.
-Let's first see what our params hash looks like from the rails form that was sent in.
+    Before we write our create action, let's first see what our params hash looks like from the rails form that was sent in.

     ```rails
     def create